How Do Students Avoid Plagiarism Detection?

 Detecting Text Modification Using Technology

-Yes, students are innovative when it comes to cheating, but advanced technology can help teachers be one step ahead.
+Yes, students are innovative regarding cheating, but advanced technology can help teachers be one step ahead.
 LMS administrators and teachers can cut the number of cheating cases drastically with the help of appropriate software.
 An up-to-date anti-plagiarism solution can identify all the known types of cheating.
 This way, teachers will know which students need more attention.
 Instructors can talk to such students and help them deal with the writing difficulties they might face, like lack of time, motivation, or inability to put their ideas into words.
 The students will be able to get back on the right track as soon as possible and understand that fair competition in class is the only way to go.

 Conclusion